North Carolina

 A person is ineligible to register to vote or vote in North Carolina if they are serving a sentence for a felony conviction including any probation, post-release supervision, or parole.
 If a person is in jail awaiting trial for a felony but has not yet been convicted, they retain their voting rights.

-Once an individual convicted of a felony has completed their sentence, including any probation, post-release, supervision, or parole, or received a pardon, their citizenship rights are automatically restored and they are eligible to register and vote.
-No additional documentation is needed once the sentence has been served.
+Once an individual convicted of a felony has completed their sentence, including any probation, post-release, supervision, or parole, or received a pardon, their citizenship rights are automatically restored, and they are eligible to register and vote.
 The voter must register (or re-register) at least 25 days before the election as long as the sentence (including any probation, post-release, supervision, or parole) has been served by then.

 For more information on eligibility to vote and how to register to vote, consult the North Carolina State Board of Elections: https://www.ncsbe.gov/registering/who-can-register/registering-person-criminal-justice-system

-Although not necessary to register, a Certificate of Restoration of Forfeited Rights of Citizenship should be issued when a sentence has been fully served (and filed with the duty court of the clerk of the county in the county of residence) and a copy should be provided to the released person.
-Keeping a copy of that certificate available may help avoid potential issues when registering (or re-registering) as a voter after serving their sentence.
+Although not necessary for voter registration, a Certificate of Restoration of Forfeited Rights of Citizenship should be issued when a sentence has been fully served (and filed with the duty court of the clerk of the person’s county of residence) and a copy should also be provided.
+When registering to vote, bringing a copy of the certificate may help avoid potential issues.

 For specific questions or concerns about felony disenfranchisement or voting with a criminal record in North Carolina, email vote@forwardjustice.org or call 877-880-VOTE (877-880-8683).